Free Rhode Island Arrests & Criminal Records: Search Anyone

 Both of these processes are described in depth under the background check section below.

-How To Check & See If Someone Is on Probation or Parole in Rhode Island
+How To Verify if Someone Is on Probation or Parole in Rhode Island

 The Rhode Island Department of Corrections Probation & Parole unit oversees the supervision of residents in the community either granted parole by the parole board or those that have been placed on probation by courts.13